matomugo60/weather-app/README.md

 You can click on this link (  ) to have it open in your web browser.

+Please allow the application to use your device's location so as to display your location's weather forecast

 # Author & Licence